class DuckDB::Connection

 Registers a scalar function set with the connection.
 A scalar function set groups multiple overloads of a function under one name, allowing DuckDB to dispatch to the correct implementation based on argument types.

-@param scalar_function_set [DuckDB::ScalarFunctionSet] the function set to register @return [void] @raise [TypeError] if argument is not a DuckDB::ScalarFunctionSet
+@param scalar_function_set [DuckDB::ScalarFunctionSet] the function set to register @return [self] @raise [TypeError] if argument is not a DuckDB::ScalarFunctionSet

 @example Register multiple overloads under one name